chdonahue/cocktail_recommender/README.md

 I used Beautiful Soup (code in <b>upneat_scraper.py</b>) to extract all the contents

+## BUILDING A MODEL TO MAP QUERIES TO COCKTAILS
+For this project, I decided to build a model that uses NLP to rank cocktails that match a user's query.

+**STEPS:**

+1. Get the data
+2. Extract ingredient categories for the cocktails
+3. Build the training set from Wikipedia and subreddit data
+4. Train the model and visualize results

 ## EXTRACTING INGREDIENTS
 Ingredients had to be abstracted into categories for this to work.
 As seen in the example below, brand names are often found in the recipes (<em>i.e. Siembra Azul Blanco Tequila</em>) and I want this to simply be <em>Tequila</em>.
 This was somewhat arbitrary, but I managed to extract around 160 unique ingredients from the cocktail database.